xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 This plan outlines the upcoming phases to enhance NexusAI's capabilities further.

-### Phase 10: Advanced Sensory & Creative Synthesis - ⚙️ In Progress
+### Phase 10: Advanced Sensory & Creative Synthesis - ✅ Complete
 *   **Objective:** Expand the AI's capabilities beyond text to include real-time audio/video processing and creative generation, making it a multi-modal entity.
 *   **Completed Implementation:**
     *   **Real-time Audio Processor:** A full-duplex voice interface has been implemented using Gemini's Live API (`gemini-2.5-flash-native-audio-preview-09-2025`).
 This enables natural, low-latency voice conversations with real-time transcription for both user input and model output.
     *   **Voice Synthesis:** A Text-to-Speech (TTS) module has been integrated using the `gemini-2.5-flash-preview-tts` model.
 This allows the AI to generate a spoken voice for its final synthesized answers, providing a multi-modal response.
     *   **Video Generation Agent:** The `VideoForge` component and `generateVideo` service function have been implemented, integrating `veo-3.1-fast-generate-preview` to create video from text prompts.
 The UI handles API key selection, generation state, and video playback.
-    *   **Multi-modal Session Foundation:** The UI and service layers now support initiating video chat sessions.
-The application can access the user's camera feed and differentiate between audio-only and video-enabled conversations, laying the groundwork for real-time visual analysis.
+    *   **Multi-modal Sensory Input (Audio & Video):** The client-side logic for real-time video frame streaming is complete.
+The system can capture frames from the live video feed and send them as image blobs to the Gemini Live API session, enabling true multi-modal conversations.
 *   **Future Work:**
-    1.  **Complete Multi-Modal Sensory Input:**
-        *   **Implement Real-time Frame Streaming:** Add the client-side logic to capture frames from the live video feed (e.g., using a `<canvas>`) and send them as image blobs to the Gemini Live API session at a regular interval.
+    1.  **Enhance Creative Generation:**
         *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure, which can then be used as input for the Video Generation Agent.

 ---
-### Phase 11: Deep Analysis & Insight Generation - ⚙️ In Progress
+### Phase 11: Deep Analysis & Insight Generation - ✅ Complete
 *   **Objective:** Equip the AI with tools for advanced reasoning, allowing it to move from simple data processing to understanding causality and building structured knowledge.
-*   **Completed Foundational Implementation:**
+*   **Completed Implementation:**
     *   **World Model Data Structures:** `types.ts` defines `WorldModelEntity`, `WorldModelRelationship`, and `WorldModelPrinciple`.
     *   **Persistent Storage:** `dbService.ts` includes a `worldModel` store to persist the AI's knowledge base.
-    *   **AI Interaction Tool:** The `world_model` and `update_world_model` tools are available in `nexusAIService.ts`, allowing the AI to query and update its internal knowledge graph.
+    *   **AI Interaction Tools:** The `world_model` and `update_world_model` tools are available, allowing the AI to query and manually update its internal knowledge graph.
     *   **Visualization Interface:** A dedicated `WorldModelView.tsx` component provides a graph-based visualization of entities and their relationships, along with an editor to manually curate the model.
+    *   **Autonomous Knowledge Ingestion:** The `knowledge_graph_synthesizer` tool has been implemented.
+This pivotal tool uses the Gemini API to analyze unstructured text, extract entities and relationships according to a defined schema, and automatically updates the World Model.
+This transforms the World Model from a passive repository to a self-populating knowledge base.
+    *   **Causal Reasoning:** Implemented the `Causal Inference Engine` tool, enabling the AI to analyze data for cause-and-effect relationships beyond simple correlation.
+[Status: ✅ Complete]
 *   **Future Work:**
-    1.  **Implement Causal Reasoning:** Develop a `Causal Inference Engine` tool to distinguish correlation from causation.
-    2.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.
+    1.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.
-    3.  **Build Structured Knowledge:** Evolve the `update_world_model` tool into a full **Knowledge Graph Synthesizer** that can automatically ingest unstructured text (from memory, search results) and transform it into a structured entities and relationships.

 ---
-### Phase 12: Strategic Foresight & Simulation - 💡 Planned
+### Phase 12: Strategic Foresight & Simulation - ⚙️ In Progress
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
-*   **Detailed Development Plan:**
-    1.  **Design the Simulation Sandbox:**
-        *   **Virtual World Model:** Build a flexible `Simulation Sandbox` tool that allows the AI to represent different scenarios and complex interactions between agents or variables.
-        *   **Scenario Definition:** Allow the AI to define rules, goals, and constraints for simulations based on a given problem.
+*   **Current Progress:**
+    *   The foundational `SimulationLab` view and `run_simulation` tool have been implemented, allowing the user to define and run text-based simulations with competing strategies.
+*   **Future Work:**
-    2.  **"Wargaming" Mechanisms using Competing Sub-Agents:**
+    1.  **"Wargaming" Mechanisms using Competing Sub-Agents:**
         *   Enable the AI to formulate multiple strategies and assign them to competing teams of Sub-Agents within the sandbox to test their effectiveness.
-    3.  **Result Analysis and Prediction:**
+    2.  **Result Analysis and Prediction:**
         *   After each simulation, the AI must systematically analyze the results, identify the most effective strategies, and use this data to generate forecasts for complex, real-world scenarios.

 ---